Image source:

 Iran's Dairy Industry Overview

-Iran is an important player in the dairy market, characterized by substantial milk production and active participation in both domestic and international markets.
-The country's dairy industry is bolstered by a significant number of dairy cattle and investments in processing facilities.
+Iran stands as a significant player in the dairy market, characterized by substantial milk production and active participation in both the domestic and international arenas.
+Bolstered by a large number of dairy cattle and investments in processing facilities, Iran is well-positioned in the global dairy sector.

 Livestock and Milk Production

-Iran hosts approximately 8 million dairy cattle, reflecting its substantial investment in this segment of agriculture.
-Annually, the country produces around 10 million tons of milk, indicating the industry's capability to support both local consumption and export demands.
+Iran hosts approximately 8 million dairy cattle, highlighting its substantial investment in the dairy farming segment.
+The country produces around 10 million tons of milk annually, reflecting its capability to meet both domestic consumption and export demands.

 Milk Processing and Product Output

-Iran's milk processing volume stands at roughly 8.5 million tons per year, showcasing the country's robust processing infrastructure.
-The production of cheese in Iran is estimated at 500,000 tons annually, while milk powder and whey production are around 200,000 tons per year.
-These figures demonstrate Iran's commitment to diversifying its dairy product offerings and maximizing the value extracted from its milk supply.
+Iran's milk processing volume is approximately 8.5 million tons per year, showcasing a robust processing infrastructure.
+Cheese production in Iran is estimated at 500,000 tons annually, while milk powder and whey production stand at about 200,000 tons per year.
+These figures underscore Iran's diversification efforts in its dairy product offerings and its focus on maximizing the extraction of value from its milk supply.

 Dairy Enterprises and Farms

-Iran's dairy sector includes numerous key enterprises such as Pegah Milk Company, Kalleh Dairy Company, and Mihan Dairy Group, which are central to production and processing activities.
-Additionally, the country boasts several large-scale dairy farms, including Sepehr Dairy Farm and Sarir Agriculture and Livestock Company, contributing significantly to overall milk production.
+Several key enterprises dominate Iran's dairy sector, including the Pegah Milk Company, Kalleh Dairy Company, and Mihan Dairy Group.
+These companies are central to the country's production and processing activities.
+Additionally, large-scale dairy farms like Sepehr Dairy Farm and Sarir Agriculture and Livestock Company significantly contribute to overall milk production in Iran.

 International Trade and Market Dynamics

-In terms of international trade, Iran exports approximately 300,000 tons of dairy products annually.
-This emphasizes its active role in global dairy markets, particularly in the Middle East region.
-Meanwhile, import volumes stand at about 50,000 tons, suggesting a strong domestic market supply and growing self-sufficiency.
+Iran exports approximately 300,000 tons of dairy products annually, reaffirming its active role in global dairy markets, especially within the Middle East.
+The import volume is about 50,000 tons, indicating a strong domestic market supply and increasing self-sufficiency.

 Significant Events and Collaborations

-A recent key event for Iran's dairy sector was the meeting between Oksana Lut, Russia's Deputy Minister of Agriculture, and Gholamreza Noori Ghezeljeh, Iran's Deputy Minister of Agriculture.
-This meeting focused on exploring opportunities for enhancing bilateral cooperation in the agricultural sector, which is likely to have positive implications for Iran's dairy industry through increased exchange of expertise and potentially new market opportunities.
+A significant recent event was the meeting between Oksana Lut, Russia's Deputy Minister of Agriculture, and Gholamreza Noori Ghezeljeh, Iran's Deputy Minister of Agriculture.
+This meeting focused on exploring opportunities for enhancing bilateral cooperation in agriculture, promising positive implications for Iran's dairy industry through increased expertise exchanges and potentially new market opportunities.
+Iran was also a minor contributor to Russia’s dairy imports, indicating its regional influence.

-Overall, Iran's dairy industry is positioned for continued growth and development through strategic partnerships, substantial livestock resources, and advanced processing capabilities.
+In summary, Iran's dairy industry is poised for continuous growth and development, underpinned by strategic partnerships, abundant livestock resources, and advanced processing capabilities.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.